Red, Green and Brown: What's in the Water?

 Mats or Green Scum

 Mats or green scum are generally caused by a large growth (or bloom) of water plants or algae.
 Duckweed and filamentous algae are the most common causes in freshwater ponds.
 Sea lettuce forms mats in many Island estuaries.

 Red, brown or tea-coloured (but otherwise clear) water is due to the presence of organic matter or plant pigments called tannins.
 The tannins actually ‘stain’ the water.
 Unlike the silt in muddy water, the tannin will not separate out if the water is left standing in a glass or bottle.

 Milky white or cloudy green coloured water in an estuary (the area where fresh and salt water mix) is generally a sign that an ‘anoxic event’ has occurred.
 These events happen when large amounts of algae or sea lettuce decompose.
 Decomposing plant material uses all, or most, of the oxygen in the water.
 Anoxic events result in a cloudy white to grey, or green discolouration of the water, as well as a rotten egg or rotten turnip type smell.

 Report anoxic events to the PEI Department of Communities, Land and Environment (902) 368-5044.

-Click here to see a list of estuaries with reported anoxic events since 2002.
+A list of estuaries with reported anoxic events since 2002 is available to download.

 One common cause of an oily ‘sheen’ on the surface of water is the presence of harmless iron- or manganese-loving bacteria.
 These bacteria are often found in waterlogged soils.
 Decaying plant and animal material can also create an oily appearance.
 Oily sheens caused by natural causes have no petroleum odour.
 Sheens caused by petroleum will also flow back together again when disturbed by poking with a stick.
 Natural sheens will stay separated.